Nelly Junior Joseph: College career

 Due to the COVID-19 pandemic, embassies in Africa were closed, and Junior Joseph was unable to secure a visa to the United States.
 He was eventually able to reach Iona on October 29, 2020, shortly before the season started.
 Junior Joseph averaged 11.1 points and 7.5 rebounds per game as a freshman.
 He was named MAAC Freshman of the Week four times, and earned MAAC Freshman of the Year honors at the conclusion of the regular season.
 On November 13, 2021, Junior Joseph scored a career-high 28 points in a 90–87 overtime win against Harvard.
-He was named to the First Team All-MAAC as a sophomore.
+Junior Joseph averaged 13 points and 8.2 rebounds per game as a sophomore.
+He was named to the First Team All-MAAC.
+As a junior, Junior Joseph averaged 14.9 points and 9.3 rebounds per game, repeating on the First Team All-MAAC.
+After coach Rick Pitino left the team to coach St. John's, Junior Joseph transferred to New Mexico to play for Pitino's son Richard.
+Junior Joseph averaged 8.8 points and 8.1 rebounds per game for the Lobos, helping the team reach the NCAA Tournament.

+Professional career

+SIG Strasbourg (2025–present)

+On July 23, 2025, he signed with SIG Strasbourg of the French LNB Pro A.